braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/testing_canvases/sending_test_canvases.md

 You can run tests with Postman and the [Braze Postman Collection]({{site.baseurl}}/api/postman_collection/).
 Use the [`/users/track` endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) to record and track custom events and purchases for your various test users.

-Note that sending data to the user track API can only be done with an external ID.
+Sending data to the user track API can only be done with an external ID.
 So, test users may need to be added as test users within an internal group in the Braze dashboard so specific errors can be further investigated.

 #### Testing for multiple branches